-- resultsDisplayName: The title of the results list that displays after an identify operation.
+- resultsDisplayName: The title of the Results List that displays after an identify operation.
 The default is @language-identify-results-header. - topMostLayerOnly: When true, the feature set collection that is returned by the identify operation includes features from the topmost layer only.
 The default is false. - visibleLayersOnly: To restrict the identify operation to perform only on visible layers, set to true; otherwise, set to false.
 The default is true. - layersInVisibleScaleRangeOnly: To restrict the identify operation to perform only on layers within the visible scale range, set to true; otherwise, set to false.
-The default is true.

-- pixelTolerance: A positive integer that defines the maximum number of pixels away from a feature the user can click with a point-based Identify tool in order to identify the feature.
+The default is true. - pixelTolerance: A positive integer that defines the maximum number of pixels away from a feature the user can click with a point-based Identify tool in order to identify the feature.
 The default pixel tolerance is 5 pixels. - polygonPixelTolerance: A positive integer that defines the maximum number of pixels away from a feature the user can draw a shape with a polygon-based Identify tool in order to identify the feature.
 The default polygon pixel tolerance is 0 pixels, in other words, the user must draw a shape that directly overlaps at least part of the feature. - returnGeometry: When this property is true, the identify operation returns a geometry.
 This is useful for feature actions that require the geometry, like ZoomToFeature or PanToFeature.
 The default is true. - restrictRasterIdentifyToPoint: When this property is true, only point-identify operations return results from image services and raster layers.
 If the user performs some other type of identify, such as a rectangle identify, no results are returned from image services and raster layers.
 By default, restrictRasterIdentifyToPoint is true.

 If you want all identify operations to return results from image services and raster layers, set this property to false.
 This is useful when the user wants to get a sense of what's in an area-the user can perform a single identify operation that returns results from multiple feature layers, images services, and raster layers.
 Note that line-based and polygon-based identify operations return the results for a single point in raster layers and image services.
 Line-based identify operations return the values for the line's midpoint.
-Polygon-based identify operations return the values for the line's midpoint.
-Polygon-based identify operations return the values for the line's midpoint.
+Polygon-based identify operations return the values for the polygon's centroid.

 - identifyProviders: An array of identify providers.
-There are two default providers: - MapIdentifyTaskIdentifyProvider: This provider enables identify operations on feature layers. - RasterIdentifyTaskIdentifyProvider: This provider enables identify operations on image services and raster layers. - tools: An array of tools that perform identify operations.
+The default providers are: - GraphicsLayerIdentifyProvider: This provider enables identify operations on graphics layers, such as the markup layer, collaboration layers, and ArcGIS Stream Layers. - MapIdentifyTaskIdentifyProvider: This provider enables identify operations on feature layers. - RasterIdentifyTaskIdentifyProvider: This provider enables identify operations on image services and raster layers. - tools: An array of tools that perform identify operations.
 The factory configuration has tools to identify by point, by rectangle, by polyline, by polygon, and by freehand polygon.